Updated: Sep 15

 "One of its most prominent tools is 360º Advisor software, providing total waste traceability, how to reduce costs and time, and analyzes in detail everything that can be improved.
 The program provides impact metrics to the entire value chain and to the main departments of the company with graphs, reports and in real time", she tells Business Insider Spain (translated and shortened for brevity).

-Amaia Rodríguez Sola and Julen Rodriguez, co-founders Gravity Wave
+Amaia Rodríguez Sola & Julen Rodriguez, co-founders Gravity Wave, circular economy startup

 Nearly 50% of all plastic waste that exists in the oceans is made up of abandoned fishing nets, this company informs.
 I find that shocking.